 It’s a wonderful off-beat destination and one of the most unique places to visit in the UK.

-It may be wet and cold for much of the year, but when the sun shines and the wind drops, the Scottish Highlands have some of the most beautiful beaches in the world.
+We’ll admit it, Scotland is wet and cold for much of the year.
+But if you manage to score some good weather, the Scottish Highlands have some of the most beautiful beaches in the world.

 Powder soft white sands are lapped by turquoise waters and backed by craggy rocks.
 Take a stroll along a picturesque stretch of beach, kayak in a protected cove, or if you’re particularly brave, go for a swim.